 A center for education in a wide variety of fine crafts and arts

 To help preserve the precious intangible cultural heritage of humanity, the temple should also be a center for education in a wide variety of fine crafts and arts conducive to spiritual growth but rarely practiced in the modern world, and taught to guests by leading experts.

 Some arts and crafts practiced and/or taught to guests could include magic, astronomy, throat singing, contact juggling, engraving, playing early instruments like the cornetto and natural horns, cookery, classical languages (Latin, Occitan, Pāli, etc.), printmaking including true woodcut and wood engraving, poetry, bowyery, knot tying and knot invention, woodworking, mace and baton spinning, gemstone faceting, telescope making, calligraphy, pipe making, guillochierei, sculpture, gardening, keyboarding, drink mixing, cardistry, reed making, and cheese making.

 The art and craft studio is very large and assumes everyone wants a fair amount of studio space, space for roller presses, 3-D printers, beer making equipment, etc. A separate woodworking and gardening workshop is included.
 These spaces would also accommodate the guests and teachers visiting to present workshops.

 This design assumes each person would have their own mini-condo.
-Access access to the walk-in closet and bathroom is from bedroom via pocket door.
+Access from the bedroom to the walk-in closet and bathroom is via pocket doors.
 The bedroom, closet, and bathroom would be accessible by conventional doors from the living room area.
 The bathroom would have the tub, sink, and toilet in a row.
 The kitchen area would not be separate room, but might include an island counter.